Courses involve plenty of time on your bike and good instructor to learner ratios. Actual course delivery may blend grades to meet people's needs.

 Who for: Anyone who wants bike riding as an option in their life, including those returning to riding after a long time.

-What it's about: Grade 1 gives you the confidence to ride more often.
-Led by professional instructors.
+What it's about: Grade 1 aims to give you the confidence to ride more often.
 Takes places on easy flat surfaces, away from roads.
 Participants learn good bike control and how to tell if something needs fixing.

 Time involved: 1.5 hours+